 There is a reason why joints have been around for so long.
-After all, a joint comes with plenty of benefits; most notably, it’s the size of a joint.
-Because joints are usually thinner and shorter than blunts, they are easier to store and transport.
+After all, a joint comes with plenty of benefits; most notably, it's the size of a joint.
+In addition, because joints are usually thinner and shorter than blunts, they are easier to store and transport.
 On top of that, joints leave you with a couple of storage options, from a regular plastic bag to the back of your drawer.
 Creativity is the limit, you know.

 Another benefit of consuming your weed in a joint is the ease of rolling.
 Regular papers are designed to be relatively easy to roll.
 Blunts are not that merciful, though.
 When rolling a blunt, you will need to spend about 6-8 minutes to complete the task, whereas an experienced smoker can roll a joint in 2-3 minutes.

 Furthermore, when you smoke weed in joint form, you don't add other materials – it's only you and your favourite weed strain.